-Tire revolutions indicate the number of times a tire revolves while it covers the distance of a mile or a kilometer.
-165R14 tire completes 827 revolutions per mile or 514 revolutions per kilometer.
+Tire revolutions refer to the number of complete rotations a tire makes while the vehicle is in motion.
+It is a measure of the distance covered by the tire.
+165R14 tire completes 816 revolutions per mile or 509 revolutions per kilometer.

 Tire revolutions are often used in various calculations related to vehicle dynamics, such as determining the distance traveled, estimating fuel consumption, or calculating the speed of the vehicle based on the rotation of the tires.
 Tire revolutions can also be tracked or monitored by certain vehicle systems, such as the anti-lock braking system (ABS) or the vehicle's onboard computer, for various purposes.